pittma/dpitt.me/cv.md

 ## Intel Corporation
 ### Technical Lead, Hyperscaler Resource Management
-**10/2021 - Current**
+**11/2021 - Current**

-We do weird and innovative Linux things that I can't really talk about, both in the kernel and in userspace, to serve Intel's hyper-scale customers.
+I built and now lead a team that does weird and innovative Linux things that I can't really talk about, both in the kernel and in userspace, to serve Intel's hyper-scale customers' resource management needs.

 ## Auxon Corporation
 ### Principal and Founding Engineer